sigpwny/sigpwny.github.io-jekyll/_events/hackathon_2021.md

 ]
 ---

-We are hosting a security HACKathon to get students interested in Information Security!
+We are hosting a security HACKathon (6 hour long mini-CTF) to get students interested in Information Security!

 There will be **food** and **prizes**!